tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 </get_node_structure>

 ## get_available_components

-Description: Get the available components for the current page context.
-Use it when Van needs to know what components can be added to the page.
+Description: Gets the available components for the current page context.
+Use this tool when Van needs to know what components can be added to the page.

 Usage:
 <get_available_components>
 </get_available_components>

 ## do_action

-Description: Perform an action on the current page context.
-Use it when Van needs to execute a specific action related to the page layout or components.
+Description: Performs an action on the current page context.
+Use this tool when Van needs to execute a specific action related to the page layout or components.
 Parameters:
 - action: (required) The action to be performed.
 It can be one of the following: add_node, remove_node, update_node, or select_node.
 - id: (optional) The ID of the node to be updated, removed, or selected.
 This is required for update_node, remove_node and select_node actions.
 - config: (optional) The properties for the action.
-It should be a valid JSON object format.
+It should be in valid JSON object format.
 The available properties can be obtained through the get_available_node_configs tool.

 Usage:
 <do_action>